 Clear off the kitchen table and break out the construction paper.

-Handmade holiday cards are a unique way for your family to connect while spreading holiday cheer.
+Handmade cards are a unique way for your family to connect and do something creative together.
 Have each family member write a personal message, long or short, to the recipients.

 7. Host A Bar-B-Que

 Who doesn’t love a good bar-b-que?
 Pick a warm weekend to break out the grill and invite some friends and neighbors.
 Have everyone bring a dish to share potluck style.